Veronica Bielik Flaunts Fantastic Figure In Pink Crop Top & Matching Skintight Bike Shorts

 The photos showed the 26-year-old posing in a kitchen with a refrigerator in the background.
 According to the post’s geotag, the pictures were taken in Kościelisko, Poland.

 Veronica sizzled in a pink crop top and a pair of matching skintight bike shorts.
 The revealing activewear, which was from the clothing brand Bo and Tee, put her incredible curves, toned midsection, and lean legs on full display.
-She finished off the sporty look with pink ankle socks and white Nike tennis shoes.
+She finished off the sporty look with pink ankle socks and Nike tennis shoes.

 For the casual photoshoot, the blond bombshell styled her long honey-colored hair in loose waves.
 Her nails were also perfectly manicured and painted a light pink.